 - Affiliate Programs

 - International services

-Cherednichenko Vladimir, professor, doctor of geography, full professor
+Cherednichenko Vladimir, professor, doctor of of geography, full professor

 Al-Farabi Kazakh National University, Kazakhstan